 Kyoto is known about the world for tradition, culture, photos of geishas walking around city streets and some remarkable religious temples.
 It is the city you want to visit if you really want to get to know Japanese culture and tradition and don’t care too much about modern day extravagances.

-Arashiyama is technically a neighbourhood of Kyoto, but it is pretty far from city center.
+Arashiyama is technically a neighborhood of Kyoto, but it is pretty far from city center.
 It is most famous for the monkey park, where you can observe all sorts of monkeys in their natural habitat.
 If there aren’t too many people at the park while you’re there, you might even get a chance to feed the monkeys and play with them.

 Since Arashiyama is pretty far away from the main area of Kyoto, I recommend you plan to spend almost an entire day there.
 There’s a lot more to see here apart from the monkey park – go to the observation deck, visit the Buddhist temples and Shinto shrines, walk around the bamboo forest and go on some challenging hikes.

-This neighbourhood is also home to an amazing riverside hotel that you might want to check out.
+This neighborhood is also home to an amazing riverside hotel that you might want to check out.
 It’s a luxury hotel, but if you can afford it, I would definitely recommend staying there for a couple of nights.
 It’s very close to the Buddhist temples in the area, and it offers magical views of Katsura river.
 Plus, it is in a very peaceful area and you are surrounded by breathtaking nature – what’s not to love?

 Castles are among the most popular tourist attractions in Kyoto, so they should definitely be on your list.